cjungmann/yaddemo/docs/basharrays.md

 traps that may frustrate programmers.
 Jump directly to our [final solution](#handling-intra-string-newlines) to skip all the explanations.

+A newer page about [Returning BASH Arrays](bashreturnarray.md) covers some of this same material as this page, with an emphasis on the delegation of constructing an array.

 ## Creating BASH Arrays

 There are several ways to create BASH arrays.
 Arrays can be created with the simple `( ... )`